-TrustFactory CAs do not make certain sensitive and/or confidential documentation including business controls, operating procedures, security policies, processes and standards, and business continuity and recovery plans available to the public.
+TrustFactory CAs do not make certain classified and confidential documentation including business controls, operating procedures, security policies, processes and standards, and business continuity and recovery plans available to the public.
 These documents are, however, made available to Qualified Auditors as required during any WebTrust or SAAA audit performed on a TrustFactory CA.